Opentrons/opentrons/api/docs/source/v2/new_modules.rst

 of temperatures this module can reach goes from 4 to 95 degrees celsius with a resolution of 1 degree celcius.

 The temperature module has the following methods that can be accessed during a protocol.
-For the purposes of this section, assume we have the following already:
+For the purposes of this section, assume the following already:

 .. code-block:: python